atsukotominaga/music-teaching/README.md

 ## Rmd
 > For generating an instruction sheet

-- instruction.Rmd: RMarkdown for a instruction sheet for an experimenter >> output: html file
+- instruction.Rmd:  a instruction sheet for an experimenter >> output: html file
 - image: figures used in the instruction sheet

 ## Jupyter notebook
 > For generating stimuli

-- image_generator.ipynb: Python script to generate experimental stimuli (see more information on jupyter notebook) >> outputs: stimuli and practice folders
+- image_generator.ipynb: generate experimental stimuli (see more information on jupyter notebook) >> outputs: stimuli and practice folders
 - image: used for stimuli generation

 ## Lilypond